rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * **Batch Logging on a Device**

     The rapyuta.io platform allows you to configure batch logging feature on a device to create a backup of device deployment logs in a single file in json format.
-For more information, [click here]().
+For more information, [click here](/3_how-tos/32_device-management/325_configuring_batch_logging/).

 * **Adding ROS Namespace Automatically**

     When you click the **ROS Namespace** check box while deploying a package, the rapyuta.io platform automatically sets the value of ROS_NAMESPACE environment variable same as the ROS environment alias.
-For more information, [click here]().
+For more information, [click here](/5_deep-dives/53_networking-and-communication/535_ros-network-native/#multi-robot-communication).

 * **Added support for 4, 8, and 16 GB of Volumes**

-    The rapyuta.io platform allows you to select the capacity of the volume
+    The rapyuta.io platform now allows you to select different capacity of the volume while deploying the volume package.
+For more information, [click here](/3_how-tos/33_software-development/335_adding-persistent-storage-to-a-deployment/#creating-storage).

+#### Improvement

+* **Cloud Bridge Logs positioning**

+    Now the cloud bridge logs are displayed below the executable logs in the **Historical Logs** tab.

+* **Build Timeout**

+    Previously, thre was no timeout after you trigger a build.
+Now the build timeout is set to 60 minutes.

 #### Bugfixes

-*
+* When you deploy a Docker component, if you don't mention the tag name for an external Docker image, the platform pulls all the image tags.
+This issue is fixed.

+* When you try to update a deployment in a device with an external private image, the deployment was failing.
+This issue is fixed.

+* When you deprovision a device deployment, the ROS master doen not get deprovisioned automatically.
+This issue is fixed.

+* When you copy the private URL in the [log details](/5_deep-dives/54_tooling-and-debugging/543_upload-files-from-device/#direct-links-for-sharing-log-files) dialogbox and open in a new tab, it was resulting an error.
+This issue is fixed.

 #### SDK

 **rapyuta.io Python SDK [0.25.0](/3_how-tos/35_tooling_and_debugging/rapyuta-io-python-sdk/#installation) released**.

-*